Dorothy is a Master Gardener, former newspaper reporter, and the author of several books. Michael is a landscape/nature photographer in NM.

 - New peach leaves will be very thick (abnormally so) and, as they grow, they begin to curl and have a "puckered" look to them.
 On the leaves, you will find blisters that will later turn white.
 The blisters will usually start out as yellow or reddish.
 Later, the whole leaf can turn different colors while at the same time developing a whitish covering.

-- This fruit will drop before it ripens and several years of the disease will make your peach tree severely weak with a reduction in the amount of fruit you are able to find usable.
+- This fruit will drop before it ripens and several years of the disease will make your peach tree severely weak.
+This will reduce the amount of useable fruit produced.
 Usually, the tree won't die, but you may wish it would.

 Named the May 2018 "Disease of the Month"

-In order for a plant disease to be named "Disease of the Month" it must be of great concern to a lot of people.
-Peach leaf curl has/had the distinction in May 2018 of having that title, bestowed by the Pennsylvania State University's College of Agricultural Sciences, reporting on its website that this disease was the one that was frustrating people the most.
+In order for a plant disease to be named "Disease of the Month," it must be of great concern to a lot of people.
+Peach leaf curl has/had the distinction in May 2018 of having that title, bestowed by the Pennsylvania State University's College of Agricultural Sciences.
+Reporting on their website states that this disease was the one that was frustrating people the most.

 The spores are able to overwinter in bark crevices and around the peach buds and the primary infection occurs from the time the buds swell until the first leaves completely emerge.
 Any occurrence of rain will wash the spores into the buds.
-The primary infection can occur during long periods of cool weather (50-70 degrees Fahrenheit), or wet weather (greater than 95% humidity), both creating conditions that are ideal for the infection.
-Chances of infection are minimal, however, when the temperature is below 45 degrees Fahrenheit.
-Luckily, infections are rarely established if warm temperatures follow bud swell and rapid leaf development, even in the case of rain.
+The primary infection can occur during long periods of cool weather (50-70º F) or wet weather (greater than 95% humidity), both creating conditions that are ideal for the infection.
+Chances of infection are minimal, however, when the temperature is below 45º F. Luckily, infections are rarely established if warm temperatures follow bud swell and rapid leaf development, even in the case of rain.

 Peach Leaf Curl at Its Worst